gwyncm/PILight/README.md

 This project was created to allow web based control of IOT hubs such as the HUE.
-Initial support for HUE with planned for other hubs in future.
+Initial support for HUE with a plan for other hubs in future.
-The server was intended to run on Raspberry PI to allow access to PI peripherals as well as local control via sensors and sehedules.
+The server was intended to run on Raspberry PI to allow access to PI peripherals as well as local control via sensors and schedules.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your Raspberry PI testing purposes.
+These instructions will get the project up and running on your Raspberry PI for testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites